Economic Nexus by State

 Before the Supreme Court’s June 21, 2018, decision in South Dakota v.
 Wayfair, e-commerce sellers were only required to collect sales tax in states where they had a physical presence, such as a store, employee, or inventory.

-However, states had a complaint.
-States use sales tax collected to fund budget items like schools and roads, and they realized that e-commerce sellers not collecting sales tax was leaving them at a disadvantage.
-Technically, if a consumer buys a product tax free, they must pay “use tax” on that item to their state.
+However, states complained.
+States use sales tax collected to fund budget items like schools and roads, and they realized that e-commerce sellers' failure to collect sales tax was disadvantageing them.
+Technically, if a consumer buys a product tax-free, they must pay a “use tax” on that item to their state.
 However, this is nearly impossible to enforce on consumers, especially on small purchases.

 The way states saw it, large online retailers like Wayfair, Overstock, or NewEgg were making millions of dollars in sales to buyers in their states but had an unfair advantage in that they weren’t required to collect sales tax from these buyers and remit it back to the state's treasury.